 This paper is organized as follows.
-Section \ref{back} reviews some notation, definition and facts regarding linear orders.
-Section \ref{tree} is devoted to constructing a specific Kurepa that is a suitable candidate for having suborders that witness Theorem \ref{main}.
-We also show that this tree has a lot of non $\sigma$-scattered linear order which become $\sigma$-scattered to get the main result.
+Section \ref{back} reviews some notations, definitions and facts regarding linear orders.
+Section \ref{tree} is devoted to constructing a specific Kurepa tree that is a suitable candidate for having suborders that witness Theorem \ref{main}.
+We also show that this tree contains a lot of non-$\sigma$-scattered linear orders which become $\sigma$-scattered in order to witness the main result.
 In Section \ref{embeddings} we introduce the posets that add isomorphisms we need.
 Section \ref{last} finishes the proof of Theorem \ref{main}.